A Paradigm of Peace

 The reciprocal fine-structure constant, 1/α, is dimensionless and equal to

 gives RH=1.4 ± 0.1 x 1028 cm (the Hubble constant equivalent of 70 ± 1 km sec-1 Mpc-1, in very close agreement with supernovae data), for a commonly accepted value of rproton=0.85 ± 0.05 x 10-13 cm, the RMS proton radius.
-The Hubble radius yields a cosmological black hole radius minimum of RH, while the proton is sometimes referred to as an "electronic black hole."
+The Hubble radius implies a cosmological black hole, while the proton is sometimes referred to as an "electronic black hole."

 Of all the problems in "Big Numbers," few have a relation so simple yet exact.